MS Requirements (en route to PhD):

 - Take a half-semester graduate seminar on research ethics in the 1st and 4th years (graded as credit or non-credit)

-- Participate in the CBB seminar series
+- Participate in the CBB/BIDS seminar series

 - Serve as a teaching assistant in two semester courses